DDC¶

 |---|---|---|

-| NCO mix | dp_nco_t |
+| LO mix | lo_state_t |

 Multiply by e^{j2πf_n·t} — shift carrier to DC |

-| Halfband ÷2 | dp_hbdecim_cf32_t |
+| Halfband ÷2 | hbdecim_state_t |

 Cheap factor-of-2 decimation |

-| DPMFS resample | dp_resamp_dpmfs_t |
+| Polyphase resample | resamp_state_t |

 Continuously-variable rate conversion |

-Kaiser-DPMFS coefficients (passband ≤ 0.4·fs_out, stopband ≥ 0.6·fs_out,
+Kaiser coefficients (passband ≤ 0.4·fs_out, stopband ≥ 0.6·fs_out, 60 dB

-60 dB rejection).
+rejection).

-Architecture A — Plain DDC (default)
+Architecture A — Plain DDC (default)¶

 No design step required.
 One allocation, no intermediate buffers.